Indiana Jones and the Raiders of the Lost Ark

 What's the story?

-After a heroic jungle rescue, Indiana Jones (Harrison Ford) forks over a valuable relic to dastardly French archeologist Belloq (Paul Freeman), under threat of death by a band of spear-wielding natives.
+After a heroic jungle rescue to start of RAIDERS OF THE LOST ARK, Indiana Jones (Harrison Ford) forks over a valuable relic to dastardly French archeologist Belloq (Paul Freeman), under threat of death by a band of spear-wielding natives.
 Indy is then sent by the U.S. military to outdo the Nazis in a race to find the secret resting place of the Ark of the Covenant -- which purportedly contains the remnants of the Ten Commandments.
 He reconnects with former girlfriend Marion (Karen Allen), and they end up in Cairo, where they battle all manner of thugs -- Nazi and otherwise -- as they search for the Ark.

 Is it any good?